-Looking into Trafficking in domestic work sector
+Looking into Trafficking in Domestic Work Sector: The Demand-Side

 Country Studies and Policy Briefs

-A new series of Country Studies and Policy Briefs examine the demand-side of trafficking in the domestic work sector in seven European countries: Belgium, Cyprus, France, Greece, Italy, Netherlands and the UK.
+A series of Country Studies and Policy Briefs examine the demand-side of trafficking in the domestic work sector in seven European countries: Belgium, Cyprus, France, Greece, Italy, Netherlands and the UK.

 - Belgium Country Study and Policy Brief, by Beatriz Magãlhaes Camargo, June 2016